 Company A is currently based in the United States and is looking to expand operations into India.
 Due to uncertainty in the overseas market for their product, the CEO decided to conduct a brownfield investment to “test the waters.”

 Company A then identifies a potential target company in India.
 By making a brownfield investment by acquiring the target company, Company A is able to expand into the market quickly.
-In addition, through a brownfield investment, it is able to avoid significant foreign investment costs such as building its own facilities or hiring and training new staff members.
+In addition, through a brownfield investment, it is able to avoid significant foreign investment costs, such as building its own facilities or the cost of hiring and training new staff members.

 Real World Examples of a Brownfield Investment

 1. Vodafone in India

 Vodafone is a telecommunications company headquartered in London and Newbury, Berkshire.
 In 2007, the telecom firm completed the acquisition of a majority stake in Mumbai, India-based Hutchison Essar for $10.9 billion in cash.
 Through the acquisition, Vodafone was able to penetrate into the fast-growing Indian telecommunications industry which, at that time, was adding nearly six million subscribers monthly.